Data Science Quizzes

 What is wrong with this approach?

-12. What are the two goals of exploratory data analysis?
+12. What are some examples of languages designed for data analysis?

 Online Data Science Quiz with Answers